sanketkumarsingh/NearEarthObject-Rest-Spring4-MVC-Client/README.md

 3. Copy the neows.war file and paste it in tomcat/webapps directory.
 4. Start tomcat by running: ./startup.sh

-The three Webservices can be tested as below.
+Three webservices can be tested as below.

 This project exposes three main webservice call.
 1. Get the largest Near earth object: The assumption is that the largest NEO is the one which have maximum estimated diameter.